Skip to main content

 Air-gap mode enforces nine independent layers blocking all outbound network connections.
 This is architectural, not a policy.
 There is no setting for GitHub to flip at 12:01 AM on April 24.
 Your code cannot be transmitted to train anyone's model because the app cannot make outbound connections in air-gap mode.

-Pricing is one-time: $79 Personal (2 machines) or $149 Pro (5 machines).
+Pricing: Free for Personal use (1 machine) or $39 one-time for Pro (2 machines, commercial license).
 No subscription.
 No per-seat renewal.
-One Pro license costs less than four months of Copilot Business.
+One Pro license costs less than one month of Copilot Business.

 The honest cons: we are pre-launch.
-Beta opens May 2026.
-Full launch July 6, 2026.
+Beta is free and open to everyone.
+Full launch coming later this year.
 We are not open source.
-If you need the tool right now or open source is a hard requirement, other options on this list fit better.
+If open source is a hard requirement, other options on this list fit better.

 2. Cursor (cloud IDE, $20-$200/mo)